KeithDinh/ASP.NET-Social-App/README.md

 * ngx-bootstrap: valor-software.com/ngx-bootstrap/#/tabs
 * NgxGallery: npmjs.com/package/@kolkov/ngx-gallery
 * ng2-file-upload:
+* npm install @angular/cdk
+* ng add ngx-spinner
+* npm install ngx-timeago

 ## Possible reasons causing bugs

+* Find / FindAsync methods are defined for DbSet<T>, but the result of Include is IQueryable<T> => can't use Include with FindAsync

 * When using ngModel, need to have property 'name'